 On a practical note, we recommend researching demand for PSWs in your city before signing up for a diploma program.
 This is true for students in any field who want to maximize their chances of employment after graduation.
 It's just good common sense.

-Consider the Personal Support Worker diploma offered by Herzing College at the Ottawa campus.
-Click below to explore a detailed list of PSW courses, career options, admission information, or to chat live with a friendly advisor.
+Have a look at the Personal Support Worker diploma offered by Herzing College at the Ottawa and Toronto campuses.
+Click below to explore a detailed list of PSW courses, career options, and admissions information, or to chat live with a friendly advisor.
 We're here to help!